BorisMolch/pfrontend-temp/content/blog/the-new-chamber-music-enabling-vr-collaboration-with-ensemble-contrechamps.md

 _\[Contrechamps LAB\]_ Projecting the ‘inside’ of the VR headset for the audience to see brings a visual context to the performance that is directly linked with what’s happening.
 It’s not easy to add visuals to concert music in a coherent way but this really does.
 We also experimented with having a webcam \[to show the physical room to the player with the VR headset\], but it was hard to take into account while playing, in the end.

-_\[Virtual Tour with Mexico\]_ It’s great to have creative visual input for experimental improvised music.
+_\[Virtual tour with Mexico\]_ It’s great to have creative visual input for experimental improvised music.
 The worlds that were developed are really coherent with the music, while quite far from our usual aesthetics.
 It makes me listen differently to the music -- gives it a different purpose, somehow.

 {{< youtube m6Uy_Tocnsw >}}

 **What does that mean for the audience experience, to have this additional dimension?**

-_\[Virtual Tour with Mexico\]_ The videos from our virtual tours have been premiered today on YouTube, so it’s hard to tell, but I’m looking forward to getting feedback.
+_\[Virtual tour with Mexico\]_ The videos from our virtual tours have been premiered today on YouTube, so it’s hard to tell, but I’m looking forward to getting feedback.
 We are planning to offer the VR experience with Oculus Rift before and after our concerts - that is, when we will have concerts with audiences…

 _\[Contrechamps LAB\]_ We had an invited audience to watch the work in progress.
 People were focusing on how the musician in VR, the avatar, and the sound they produced were matching up.
 There’s something magic about this.
 The fact that one musician was ‘blind’ and interacting somehow in isolation but that the four musicians together could still build a coherent improvisation was also fascinating.